-Accept Recurring Payments With WP Fluent Forms WordPress Plugin
+Accept Recurring Payments With Fluent Forms

-The last update of WP Fluent Forms (version 4.2) brings you another brilliant Product Field which is Recurring Payment Item.
+The last update of Fluent Forms (version 4.2) brings you another brilliant Product Field which is the Recurring Payment Item.
 With this field, you can make payments on a pre-arranged schedule.
 Follow this simple guide to learn how to apply this feature in your Pay form.

 Create a new payment form:

-At first, go to the new WP Fluent Forms menu that appears in your WordPress dashboard’s left sidebar.
+At first, go to the new Fluent Forms menu that appears in your WordPress dashboard’s left sidebar.
 Once you are there you will find there are two buttons available to create a new form.

-After clicking the add new form button, a pop-up will comes to select any form template already created so that you can get started right away.
+After clicking the add new form button, a pop-up will come to select any form template already created so that you can get started right away.
 You can choose any form from the templates.
 For demonstration purposes, I will choose a blank form for this article.

 Quickly add the name and email field into the form just like creating any other form.
-You can learn more about how to create a simple contact form with WP Fluent Forms here.
+You can learn more about how to create a simple contact form with Fluent Forms here.